Y0-L0/helm-snoop/docs/ARCHITECTURE.md

 - Flattening keys defined in `values.yaml` and optionally `values.schema.json`.
 - Reporting differences: unused keys (defined but never referenced) and undefined keys (referenced but not defined by defaults/schema).

-The analyzer is static-first, schema-aware, and offers a `--strict` mode to enforce full static resolvability in common dynamic patterns.
+`helm-snoop` is static-first, schema-aware, and offers a `--strict` mode to enforce full static resolvability in common dynamic patterns.

 ## Scope
 - Charts: root and subcharts (optional; see Implementation Plan phase for order).